contractautomataproject/ContractAutomataLib/README.md

 //import Dimac CNF formula models.
 Dimac file has been created using FeatureIDE export Set<Product> sp3 = dimfc.importProducts(dir+"FeatureIDEmodel"+File.separator+"model.dimacs");

-//in case only the orchestration the family is to be computed, it is faster
+//in case only the orchestration of the family is to be computed, it is faster
 //to only import the maximal products using dimac converter, avoiding the
 //processing of all products and partial products
 FMCA faut = new FMCA(aut,sp3);